John F. O. Bilson

 White received a Ph.D. in Physics (1990) from the University of Minnesota at Minneapolis and a B.S. in Physics (1986) from the University of Illinois at Urbana-Champaign.
 He completed his postdoctoral training in 1995 at The Ohio State University.

 Donna Rockin is executive director and advisory board secretary of the Jules F. Knapp Entrepreneurship Center.
 Prior to joining the Knapp Center, Rockin ran a very successful Illinois Small Business Development Center at JVS Chicago.
 There she was responsible for planning and executing all of the center’s educational/training programs, technical assistance efforts, and mentor pairing process for Chicago-area entrepreneurs.
 Rockin also managed a private small-business loan fund worth nearly $1 million.
 She has more than 30 years of product development, marketing, and communications experience in the for-profit sector.
 Rockin has a B.A. from Knox College and an M.B.A. from Loyola University Chicago.

 Teesta has been assisting small businesses since 2013.
 She began her career as a scientist working on cancer, medical devices and later transitioned to sales and business development.
 She has experience as an entrepreneur at Boston Future alliance and has worked with women and minorities at the SBDC at Binghamton University in Binghamton, New York, and has worked as a licensing manager at Partners Innovation.

-She has experience working on business plans, educational/program development, sales, licensing and small-business advisement skills.
+She has experience working on business plans, educational/program development, sales, licensing and helping small businesses find the perfect talent to meet their needs.
 She holds a PhD in Biochemistry and postdoctoral training from Harvard Medical School.